No man is an Iland, intire of itselfe; every man

 Zupta: State capture in South Africa

-Can excessive of greed hurt society as a whole, or, as Gordon Gecko proclaimed, is greed “good”?
+Can excess of greed hurt society as a whole, or, as Gordon Gecko proclaimed, is greed “good”?
 The Zupta scandal in South Africa provides a salutary lesson.

 As investors in South African companies, we have been closely monitoring developments surrounding the Gupta family, which is accused of exploiting its friendship with President Jacob Zuma to win state business contracts and manipulate political appointments.
 The allegations, which Zuma and the Guptas deny, are at the epicentre of the saga known locally as ‘state capture’.
 It is the biggest political scandal to hit South Africa since apartheid.

-The accusations of state capture levelled at the Guptas are encapsulated in two recent high-profile cases: the role of UK public relations firm Bell Pottinger in inflaming racial tensions purely to divert media and public attention from their role in the Zuma government and the failure of the South Africa division of professional services firm KPMG to accurately audit the Guptas’ business activities during a 15-year relationship.
+The accusations of state capture levelled at the Guptas are encapsulated in two recent high-profile cases: the role of a UK public relations firm in inflaming racial tensions purely to divert media and public attention from their role in the Zuma government and the failure of the South Africa division of a professional services audit firm to accurately audit the Guptas’ business activities during a 15-year relationship.

 According to the thousands of emails disclosed as part of the Guptaleaks revelations, Duduzane Zuma, the President’s son and a business contact of the Guptas, said the theme of the campaign should be “economic emancipation or whatever” 13.
 Hired by Oakbay Investments, the Guptas’ investment holding company, Bell Pottinger targeted wealthy white South African individuals and corporations while undermining or misleading journalists who were sceptical of the campaign.
 As it gathered steam, President Zuma claimed that the interests inherent in “white monopoly capital” rather than his alleged misconduct were driving calls for his resignation, and he promised to dismantle white ownership of land and business.
 The incendiary slogan – a distortion of the economic concept of monopoly capital rather than a statement of fact – inflamed racial tensions, jeopardising the lives of many South Africans.